-Fiscal Year Ended January 31, (\$ in thousands) 18 2019 Revenues: Subscription revenues \$38,048 65.4% \$64,458 70.4% Professional services revenues 20,094 34.6 27,076 29.6 Total revenues \$58,142 100.0% \$91,534 100.0%
+Fiscal Year Ended January 31, (\$ in thousands) 2019 Revenues: Subscription revenues \$64,458 70.4% \$103,265 74.7% Professional services revenues 27,076 29.6 34,915 25.3 Total revenues \$91,534 100.0% \$138,180 100.0%

-Subscription revenues increased \$26.4 million from fiscal 2018 to fiscal 2019, primarily due to new customer additions, as well as expansion from existing customers within and across lines of business and price increases.
-Of the increase, 22% was attributable to the recognition of revenue from new customers, including the effect of phased activation of initial customer contracts that were entered into in previous periods, and 78% was attributable to increased revenues from existing customers as they expanded their adoption of our solution from their initial contract.
-Subscription revenues were 70.4% of total revenues for fiscal 2019, compared to 65.4% of total revenues for fiscal 2018, reflecting the growth in our installed base and increasing sales to larger financial institutions where SIs provide a substantial portion of professional services.
+Subscription revenues increased \$38.8 million for fiscal 2020 compared to fiscal 2019, primarily due to new customer additions, including customers added as a result of our acquisitions of Visible Equity and FinSuite, as well as expansion from existing customers within and across lines of business and price increases.
+Of the increase, 61.7% was attributable to increased revenues from existing customers as additional seats were activated in accordance with contractual terms and customers expanded their adoption of our solution, 15.4% was attributable to revenues from Visible Equity and FinSuite, and 22.9% was attributable to revenues from new nCino Bank Operating System customers.
+Subscription revenues were 74.7% of total revenues for fiscal 2020, compared to 70.4% of total revenues for fiscal 2019, reflecting the growth in our installed base.

-Professional services revenues increased \$7.0 million from fiscal 2018 to fiscal 2019, primarily due to the addition of new customers, as well as expanded adoption by existing customers within and across lines of business where implementation, configuration and training services were required.
-For fiscal 2019, \$2.5 million of professional services revenues was reimbursable travel and expense related to professional services projects at our customer locations compared to \$1.8 million for fiscal 2018.
+Professional services revenues increased \$7.8 million for fiscal 2020 compared to fiscal 2019, primarily due to the addition of new customers, as well as expanded adoption by existing customers within and across lines of business where implementation, configuration and training services were required.
+For fiscal 2020, \$2.9 million of professional services revenues was reimbursable travel and expense related to professional services projects at customer locations compared to \$2.5 million for fiscal 2019.